dbwest/ezminingrig/README.md

 - Open nuc with screwdriver
   - Put in RAM
   - Put in SSD Drive
-- Attach ADT Link NVME RG3 sled to NUC
+- Attach ADT Link NVME RG3 Sled to NUC
 - Put Graphics card in ADT Link Sled
 - Plug in your power supply
   - Connect the motherboard cable on the PSU to the sled according to the instructions on the website